Installation

 Create flags

---name Application name (used as Linux user and database name)
+--user Application name (used as Linux user and database name)

 --domain Primary domain for the application